15 things you should absolutely do when you are in Japan

 1. Take place in a traditional tea ceremony

 It was very interesting and informative to experience a traditional tea ceremony and I can really recommend it when you are planning to travel to Japan.
-In the photo above you can see the host who explained the preparation steps for us and the woman who prepared the tea.
+In the photo below you can see the host who explained the preparation steps to us and the woman who prepared the tea.

 2. Overnight in a traditional Ryokan

 Yes, this was absolutely a great experience.
-The fact that you have to walk in your kimono all day is not that bad, I actually really liked it and it was so much fun to ‘live’ like a real Japanese for one night.
+The fact that you have to walk in your kimono all day is not that bad, I actually really liked it and it was so much fun to experience Japanese customs for one night.

 Japan is well-known for its many temples and shrines and most of them are so beautiful and so detailed in the Japanese architecture.
 During my trip through Japan, I loved to visit those temples and shrines, especially the ones in Kyoto.